-Having the proper tools and equipment for creating cocktails will help you in achieving better results but I also understand that everyone has different preferences and budgets.
+Having proper tools and equipment for creating cocktails will help you in achieving better results but I also understand that everyone has different preferences and budget.

-I've created a few guides that not only cover the essential bar tools and their benefits but also teaches you how to use them:
+I've created a few guides that not only cover the essential bar tools and their benefits but also teach you how to use them:

 I would suggest you start small and then build up the equipment that feels right for you as you create your own style.

 There are plenty of bar tools that are poorly designed, can break easily or are not suitable for everyone.
-That's why If you're just starting out, consider firstly going through my articles above to decide which type of equipment is the most suitable for you.
-And below you can find the essential bar tools that I recommend and why you should give them a try.
+If you're just starting out, consider firstly going through my articles above to decide which type of equipment is the most suitable for you.
+You can find the essential bar tools that I recommend and why you should give them a try.